 Note #8: Since July 1, 1991, Charleston county has imposed the 1% Local Option Tax.
-Effective May 1, 2003, Charleston county charges two local sales and use taxes - the 1% Local Option Tax and a 1/2 of 1% Transportation Tax.
+Charleston county was scheduled to impose a 1/2 of 1% Transportation Tax in May of 2003; however, this tax was not imposed as a result of a South Carolina Supreme Court decision.